 - Broadcast writing and editing

 A bachelor's degree program in television production can lead to several unique job opportunities in the television and film industry.
 Some of these include:

 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) reported that producer and director jobs were expected to increase 11% from 2010-2020, which was average (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reports that producer and director jobs are expected to increase 9% from 2014-2024.
 The growth of online TV may spur a need for more producers in this area.
-The BLS stated that producers and directors made an average yearly salary of $92,390 in May 2012.
+The BLS states that producers and directors make a median yearly salary of $68,440, as of May 2015 (www.bls.gov).

 Continuing Education Options